Vintage Watch | Seiko 6105-8000 "Captain Willard"

 Rarity and Collector Appeal

 While not as scarce as the 62MAS, the Seiko 6105-8000's earlier production run (1968-1970) and original bezel inserts make pristine examples a thrilling find.
 I added this one to my collection for its epitome of '70s adventure patina—honest scratches from real use that add character without compromise.
 It's got that raw soul perfect for the shop, educating buyers on Seiko's evolution.
-Personally, this 6105 survived my Tibet trip, reaching one of the highest cities, visiting the Potala Palace, and even making it to Mount Everest with me.
+Personally, my own 6105 survived my Tibet trip, reaching one of the highest cities, visiting the Potala Palace, and even making it to Mount Everest with me.
 That week deepened my love for it—it's a trusted companion that delivers under pressure, just like the legends who wore it.

 Robust Design and Vintage Charm